melkyah/alien_invasion/README.md

 # Alien Invasion

-Simple Space Invaders type game built in Pygame.
+Simple Space Invaders type game built in Pygame by following the project guide in the book "Python Crash Course".